krispya/react-three-update/README.md

 # react-three-update

-### 🚨 Warning: The API is currently unstable.
-It works, but there will be breaking changes!
+### 🚨 Warning: This library has been merged into [react-three-fiber v9](https://github.com/pmndrs/react-three-fiber/tree/v9) and is actively developed there.
+This repository will remain here only for reference.

 React hooks for Unity-like updates in [react-three-fiber](https://github.com/pmndrs/react-three-fiber).